wade8421/Citrix-Power-Manager/README.md

 Change the user that runs the script to a service account that has access to administer your citrix environment.
 The service will make the config file needed.
 Please modify the settings to meet your needs.
 I have tried to make it match the settings on Smart Scale tool as closely as possible.

+Alternate Install:

+Save as a PS1 file and run in a Powershell 2.0 window.

 ## Authors